Death of Paula Hounslea

 Paula Hounslea was a British victim of a murder that remains unsolved.
 She went missing on 22 August 2009 and her body was discovered on 5 May 2012.
-Hounslea's daughter and her boyfriend were arrested for her murder but there was not enough evidence to bring a prosecution against either of them.
+Hounslea's daughter and her daughter's boyfriend were arrested for her murder but there was not enough evidence to bring a prosecution against either of them.
 The investigation remains open.

 Background

-Hounslea was 37 years old at the time of her disappearance, was white around 5 ft 8ins tall, of medium build with blonde or light brown shoulder-length hair.
+Hounslea was 37 years old at the time of her disappearance, was white, around 5 ft 8ins tall, of medium build with blonde or light brown shoulder-length hair.
 Hounslea was described as having bipolar disorder and was in poor health.
 Although at the time of the disappearance she was not known to have a job, it was thought she may have been employed as a bartender and seamstress.
 Hounslea lived with her only daughter, Lois, in Culme Road, West Derby, Liverpool.

 She was last seen wearing a grey jumper and possibly a pink cardigan over the top with dark jeans and a gold Madonna pendant necklace.
 It is thought that she had three small bags of clothes with her.
 Hounslea was last seen by her family when they dropped her off at her home after a family meal at a Chinese restaurant.

 Disappearance

 The next morning, on 22 August 2009, Lois claims that Hounslea went into her room and told her that she was going to stay with a friend named Vicky for a few days.
-Lois claimed that Hounslea left that morning carrying a number of bags of clothes.
-At 17:50, Lois' phone received a text message from Hounslea's phone saying that she was going to stay with a friend.
-A message was also sent to Vicky's phone from Hounslea's saying that she was going away for a few days.
+That evening, Lois received a text message from Hounslea's phone saying that she was going to stay with a friend, Vicky.
+Vicky also received a message from Hounslea's phone, saying that she was going away for a few days.
 It was later established that Hounslea had booked and paid for a hotel room for that night, but never arrived to check in.

 The alarm was raised when it was discovered that Hounslea had not stayed with Vicky and had not called her parents, which was said to be out of character.

-Hounslea's cash card was used to withdraw money on a number of separate occasions in the days following her disappearance.
-At an inquest in 2014, police files revealed that a total of £850 was withdrawn from her account after she disappeared, including a £200 withdrawal made at 03:23.
+Hounslea's cash card was used to withdraw a total of £850 following her disappearance.
 Police have stated that both Hounslea and her daughter knew the PIN for the card.

 During the period of her disappearance, an apparent attempt to phone Vicky had been made from Hounslea's phone; however, technical problems prevented the call from being connected.
 A total of 176 calls were made to Hounslea's voicemail after her disappearance.
 These calls came from Vicky, and Hounslea's parents and sisters; none came from her daughter Lois.